M^3RS: Multi-robot, Multi-objective, and Multi-mode Routing and Scheduling: Multi-Robot Multi-Objective Multi-Mode Routing and Scheduling

-The constraint in Eq.~\eqref{eq:scstr5} ensures that the agent has sufficient capacity to complete the tasks and travel between different locations.
 The constraint in Eq.~\eqref{eq:scstr6} ensures that the arrival time for a subsequent task is always later than the previous task.
-This constraint also enables sub-tour elimination \cite{kara2004note}, where sub-tours are infeasible solutions that represent disjoint sequences of completing tasks for the same agent.
-The Eq.~\eqref{eq:scstr7} ensures that the agent arrives and completes the task within the prescribed time window of the task.
-The Eq.~\eqref{eq:scstr7a} ensures that all agents return to the depot within the specified time horizon $T_H$.
-The constraints Eq.~\eqref{eq:scstr8}-\eqref{eq:scstr9} ensure that the variables $x^{k}_{i {\xrightarrow{}}j}$ and $y^{k}_{i,m}$ are binary:
+This constraint also enables sub-tour elimination \citep{kara2004note}, where sub-tours are infeasible solutions that represent disjoint sequences of completing tasks for the same agent.
+The constraint in Eq.~\eqref{eq:scstr7} ensures that the agent arrives and completes the task in the selected mode within the task's prescribed time window.
+Finally, the constraint in Eq.~\eqref{eq:scstr7a} ensures that all agents return to the depot within the specified time horizon $T_H$.